Initialization Hooks

 └── start.d <-- executed when localstack starts up

-Currently, known script extensions are .sh, and .py.
+Currently, known script extensions are .sh and .py.
+Additionally, with the installation of the localstack-extension-terraform-init extension, .tf files can also be supported.
 Shell scripts have to be executable, and have to have a shebang (usually #!/bin/bash).

 A script can be in one of four states: UNKNOWN, RUNNING, SUCCESSFUL, ERROR.
 Scripts are by default in the UNKNOWN state once they have been discovered.
 The remaining states should be self-explanatory.

 Scripts are sorted and executed in alphanumerical order.
+If you use subdirectories, scripts in parent folders are executed first, and then the directories are traversed in alphabetical order, depth first.
 If an init script fails, the remaining scripts will still be executed in order.
 A script is considered in ERROR state if it is a shell script and returns with a non-zero exit code, or if a Python script raises an exception during its execution.

 There is an additional endpoint at localhost:4566/_localstack/init which returns the state of the initialization procedure.
 Boot scripts (scripts placed in boot.d) are currently always in the UNKNOWN state, since they are executed outside the LocalStack process and we don’t know whether they have been successfully executed or not.